Philosopher; Founder/Director of the AI Ethics Lab; AI Ethics & Governance Consultant to the UN

 An AI Ethics Roadmap: Ethical Puzzle-Solving in Organizations

 AI technologies bring novel ethics risks for companies developing or using these systems.
-Effectively navigating these risks requires approaching ethics questions as puzzles to be solved rather than merely applying a set of standardized rules.
+Effectively navigating these risks requires integrating an AI ethics strategy into the company and approaching ethics questions as puzzles to be solved rather than merely applying a set of standardized rules.
 This talk is focused on how to systematize this ethical puzzle-solving horizontally throughout the innovation process and vertically throughout the organizational structure.

 Policing with AI

 From facial recognition tools for suspect identification to pattern recognition for financial crime, AI technologies can help law enforcement fight crime more efficiently.
 But what about ethics?
-Not taking seriously concerns such as algorithmic bias and extensive surveillance risks provoking a backlash that stifles these technologies and fails to help communities.
+Not taking seriously concerns such as algorithmic bias and extensive surveillance risks creating further injustices and provoking a backlash that stifles even beneficial technologies.
 In this talk, Canca shows avenues for developing and adopting public safety technologies in ethically responsible ways.